MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 1. Edit the native application code in the authentication context of the Microsoft Authentication Library (MSAL) to include this [customized code sample](application-proxy-configure-native-client-application.md#step-4-add-the-microsoft-authentication-library-to-your-code-net-c-sample).

-Next, configure the native app to connect to Microsoft Entra ID and call the API App Proxy, then update the placeholder values in the *App.config* file of the NativeClient sample app with values from Microsoft Entra ID.
+Configure the native app to connect to Microsoft Entra ID and call the API using application proxy.
+Then, update the placeholder values in the `App.config` file of the `NativeClient sample app` with values from Microsoft Entra ID.

 1. Paste the **Directory (tenant) ID** in the `<add key="ida:Tenant" value="" />` field.
 You can find and copy this value (a GUID) from the **Overview** page of either of your apps.